Mattianna/mattianna.github.io/_ceramics/Eggshell_mugs.md

 {% include gallery %}

-These mugs are made of midrange clay and glazed with an eggshell glaze to give both a consistent look while embracing a variation in shape and size so everyone can have their favorite mug.
+These mugs are made of midrange clay and glazed with an eggshell glaze that has subtle variations.
+This consistency of tone creates a nice set while embracing enough variation to distinguish each as unique and allowing everyone to identify their personal favorite within the set.